cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### mint 08/26/2020 14:31:47
 It works perfect.
 I thought defaultDamping is set to NULL by default.
 Now everything's okay.
 Thank you `@Simon Steinmann` and `@Olivier Michel` !

+##### Vyshak 08/26/2020 15:06:48
+Hi , I am a new comer tp webots and robotics.
+Have knowledge on c/c++.
+Hope to learn much more as i am starting with creating a simulator for a robot vaccum cleaner and finally integrate it with the android application and validate this application workinh with the help of the simulator (iot application).
+Can this be done using webot ??
+If yes, how can i start it with?

+##### David Mansolino [cyberbotics] 08/26/2020 15:09:12
+Yes sure this can be done!

+First, I strongly recommend to start by following the tutorials (at least 1 to 6):   [https://www.cyberbotics.com/doc/guide/tutorials](https://www.cyberbotics.com/doc/guide/tutorials)

+Then you should probably have a look at this vacum cleaner example: [https://cyberbotics.com/doc/guide/create](https://cyberbotics.com/doc/guide/create)

+Finally, to interface Webots with your android application, you will need to write a controller that control the robot and communicate with your application: [https://cyberbotics.com/doc/guide/interfacing-webots-to-third-party-software-with-tcp-ip](https://cyberbotics.com/doc/guide/interfacing-webots-to-third-party-software-with-tcp-ip)